Winterlude: Attractions

 The focal point of Winterlude is the Rideau Canal Skateway which at 7.8 kilometres (approximately 5 miles) is the largest skating rink in the world.

-Another primary site is Snowflake Kingdom, which is located in Jacques-Cartier Park in Gatineau.
+Another primary site is the Snowflake Kingdom, which is located in Jacques-Cartier Park in Gatineau.
 This site is turned into a massive "snow park" with ice slides and snow sculptures and also hosts numerous events and activities for children.

 Confederation Park, better known as Crystal Garden, is the site for the ice sculpture competition, the ice lounge and musical concerts.
 Marion Dewar Plaza at City Hall (across from Confederation Park) is the site of the Rink of Dreams, an ice-skating rink that hosts skating shows, DJ dance parties and interactive art displays throughout the Festival.
 Dow's Lake also has a large skating area and hosts various activities.

-Related activities include special exhibits at numerous Ottawa museums, special events in the Byward Market, Sparks Street, and a variety of other events throughout the city.
+Related activities include special exhibits at numerous Ottawa museums, special events in the ByWard Market, Sparks Street, and a variety of other events throughout the city.

-A group of fictional groundhog-like creatures called "Ice Hogs" serve as the mascots for the festival.
+The festival features mascots called "Ice Hogs," fictional groundhog-like creatures.
+Legend has it they emerged during the last Ice Age from a magical ice vortex.
+Their presence brings a touch of magic to Winterlude, delighting both young and old who appreciate the winter season.